extorc/Nade/ReadMe.md

 # Expected Improvement
 1) Viewport Rotation Using Mouse (movement implemented but is buggy)
-2) Simple Physics Implementation (simple collision)<br/>
-*Apply transform to intersected triangles.
-Current calculations are only based on initial vertex positions.

 # Please do this for me
 1) Normals in Materials